 Revenue from airport charges is generated by Amsterdam Airport Schiphol, Eindhoven Airport and Rotterdam The Hague Airport.
-In 2022, revenue from airport charges at Amsterdam Airport Schiphol increased by 118% to €821 million (2021: €376 million).
-This is attributable to an increase in the number of passengers at ATMs as well as an increase in the charges.
-In 2022, Schiphol set adjusted airport charges for airlines for 2023.
+In 2023, revenue from airport charges at Amsterdam Airport Schiphol increased by 31% to €1072 million (2022: €821 million).
+This is attributable to an increase in the number of passengers and air transport movements as well as an increase in the charges.
+In 2022, Royal Schiphol Group set adjusted airport charges for airlines for 2023.
 The charges seek to balance two important goals: helping Schiphol maintain its strong competitive position as a high-value European airport, and regenerating its financial health due to the impact of the COVID-19 pandemic.

-Despite Schiphol's efforts to minimise the financial impact on its airline partners, several airlines filed a complaint against the increase in charges with the ACM.
+Despite RSG's efforts to minimise the financial impact on its airline partners, several airlines filed a complaint against the increase in charges with the ACM.
 On 21 April 2022, the ACM published a press release stating that RSG has set the tariffs in accordance with the law and that the objections from the airlines have been rejected.
 The first year of the three-year-period commenced on 1 April 2022.
-Two airlines have filed an appeal against the above-mentioned decision of the ACM to the 'College van Beroep voor het bedrijfsleven' (DBb).
-In the meantime, in October 2022, Schiphol has set adjusted charges as a result of the settlement 2021.
+Two airlines have filed an appeal against the above-mentioned decision of the ACM to the CBb.
+On 26 March 2024, the CBb ruled in favour of RSG.
+In October 2022 and October 2023, RSG has set adjusted charges as a result of the settlement 2021 and 2022 respectively.
+The ruling of the CBb confirmed that RSG has set its adjusted charges in accordance to the law.
+Airlines have no further opportunity to appeal the CBb ruling of 26 March 2024.
 Amsterdam Airport Schiphol's airport charges include a self-incentive scheme that offers airlines greater encouragement to adopt sustainable practices.
 Specifically, the proposed charging structure deliberately incentivises cleaner, quieter aircraft, while charges for noisier, more polluting carriers are up to six times higher.
 Schiphol Nederland has also included a nitrogen oxide (NOx) element in its airport charges to incentivise the reduction of aviation-related nitrogen emissions.